AFLplusplus/AFLplusplus/llvm_mode/README.md

 Finally if your llvm version is 8 or lower, you can activate a mode that prevents that a counter overflow result in a 0 value.
-This is good for path discovery, but the llvm implementation for intel for this functionality is not optimal and was only fixed in llvm 9.
+This is good for path discovery, but the llvm implementation for x86 for this functionality is not optimal and was only fixed in llvm 9.
 You can set this with AFL_LLVM_NOT_ZERO=1
 See README.neverzero